 There are so many great, exciting things about being pregnant.
 Back pain is not one of them.
 Growing a new family member inside your body is an amazing process.
 As you know, your body changes dramatically during your baby’s forty week residency in your belly.
 Some of those changes can cause your back to hurt, and a pregnancy chiropractor can help figure out the cause and come up with a solution.

 What causes back pain during pregnancy?

 Your body’s changes are necessary for the baby to grow and prepare to enter into the world, but they can cause problems for Mom.
-Chiropractic is a great place to start when back pain hits, as we can often fix the pain without drugs or surgery.
+Prenatal chiropractic care is a great place to start when back pain hits, as we can often fix the pain without drugs or surgery.

 - Sacroiliac pain is another common pregnancy pain issue.
 The sacroiliac joints are below the lumbar spine in your pelvis.
 Your body is making joint-relaxing hormones that target the SI joints to prepare for birth.
 That is good for baby’s exit, but not so good for Mom’s back.
 As those joints relax they can be more prone to becoming painful or inflamed.
 Sacroiliac pain can sometimes travel to your hips or groin area.

 - Post-Pregnancy back pain – Just like the SI joints need to loosen up prior to birth, they need to go back to normal after baby is born.
 If they get stuck or misaligned while they are supposed to be returning to normal, they can cause pain in the months after birth.
 See my article on pain in new parents for more information on what to expect after the baby comes.

 - Sciatica during pregnancy – Sciatica, or pain shooting down a leg, is common during the prenatal period.
 The altered movement that your spine is facing can cause spasm or misalignments that squeeze on the nerves in the legs.
 This results in a burning pain, or numbness and tingling in the legs or feet.